 by Michael Kuo

-Amanita thiersii was originally described from Texas (Thiers, 1957)--but the species has been expanding its range over the last few decades.
+Amanita thiersii was originally described from Texas (Thiers, 1957)—but the species has been expanding its range over the last few decades.
 In my area (central Illinois), it was rarely if ever seen 20 years ago; now it is a very common lawn ornament.
-It has made its first documented appearances in central Indiana over the last decade, and I have had photos of the species sent to me recently from southern Ohio.
-The species appears to have a northern limit, perhaps associated with temperature, below the Great Lakes; it has not yet appeared in northern Illinois, even though Chicagoland is much closer to my area than southern Ohio.
+It has made its first documented appearances in central Indiana over the last decade, and I have had photos of the species sent to me recently from southern Ohio and from Baltimore.
+The species appears to have a northern limit, perhaps associated with temperature, below the Great Lakes; it has not yet appeared in northern Illinois, even though Chicagoland is much closer to my area than Baltimore.
 Then again, prevailing winds here move from west to east, and if spore dispersal via wind currents is the mode of range expansion, this would provide an alternative explanation.

-Cap: 3-15 cm; convex, becoming broadly convex or nearly flat; covered with powdery, shaggy, sticky universal veil material (sometimes washed away by rain); white; the margin hung with veil remnants.
+Cap: 3–15 cm; egg-shaped to convex at first, becoming broadly convex or nearly flat; soft; dry; covered with powdery, shaggy, universal veil material (sometimes washed away by rain) that comes off easily; white; the margin hung with veil remnants.

 Flesh: White; soft; unchanging when sliced.